felipetovarhenao/gamut/docs/source/tutorials/basic-corpus.rst

 .. note::
     When specifying a folder, **GAMuT** will recursively look for any ``.wav`` or ``.aif`` audio files in the directory, ignoring any other files.

-Note that creating a ``Corpus`` can easily be the most computationally expensive part when doing `audio musaicing`, especially when we're dealing with large amounts of audio files.
+Note that creating a ``Corpus`` can easily be the most computationally expensive part when doing `audio musaicking`, especially when we're dealing with large amounts of audio files.
 To make sure we can reuse every `corpus` we build, it's best to write it to disk as a ``.gamut`` file.